npm-install-Aj/AJ-sBookMentedReality/README.md

 This repo has the Assets folder that is the core of the Unity Project, consisting of all the scenes and Assets required for the project.

+Videos downloaded from Youtube and used as Unity's Youtube Streaming support did not go through for the app development